¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Planning Your Layout: From a Single Bay to a Full Shop

 Proper placement is just as important as the fixture itself.
-A great light in the wrong spot will still create shadows and glare.
-The goal is to create overlapping cones of light for uniform, shadow-free illumination across your entire work area.
+The goal is to create overlapping cones of light for uniform, shadow-free illumination.

-The most common installation mistake I see is relying on a single, high-powered fixture mounted in the center of the garage.
-While this might seem logical, it creates a "shadow trap."
-As soon as you roll a car in or get under a lift, your body and the vehicle itself will block the light, plunging your work area into darkness.
+The most common installation mistake is relying on a single, high-powered fixture mounted in the center of the garage.
+This creates a "shadow trap"—as soon as you get under a lift or lean over an engine bay, your body blocks the light.
 A multi-light layout is always the better approach.

 A Simple Rule for Spacing